Teaching Teens the ABCs of Using Credit Wisely

 Teens notice each time you pull out the plastic – but do they understand how it works?
 Probably not.
 You might be using a check or credit card – very different ways to pay for things, but to kids, they look the same.
 Any time you make a purchase, regardless of whether you use cash, credit or debit, there’s an opportunity to teach kids about savings, budgeting and credit.

-Learning about credit cards and debit cards is particularly important for teens, with debit cards becoming a very good option over credit cards.
-Teens and their parents are realizing that a debit card can be a very valuable budgeting tool since cardholders can only spend what is already in their account (unless there are special overdraft features of the card).
+Learning about credit cards and check cards is particularly important for teens, with check cards becoming a very good option over credit cards.
+Teens and their parents are realizing that a check card can be a very valuable budgeting tool since cardholders can only spend what is already in their account (unless there are special overdraft features of the card).
 As kids mature, a credit card will be an important option in order to establish a credit history that may be necessary to rent or purchase a home.
 The credit history may even be checked by a potential employer.
 Thus, helping your teens develop good credit management habits will help them avoid serious consequences that can last for years.

 - How you will pay for the purchases – debit or credit.

 - Budgeting - these are anticipated expenses that can be planned for in advance.